Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

-In addition, the Education Act sets specific obligations for school boards (public, separate and Francophone regional authorities), charter schools and designated special education private schools to provide a continuum of supports and services that can be accessed by any student in a manner consistent with the principles of inclusive education.
+In addition, the Education Act sets specific obligations for school boards (public, separate and Francophone regional authorities) and charter schools to provide a continuum of supports and services that can be accessed by any student in a manner consistent with the principles of inclusive education.
 All Alberta school authorities (which include public, separate and Francophone regional authorities, charter schools and registered private schools) are required to ensure students and staff members are provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging.

 Alberta Education has produced a number of resources, videos, templates and tools that include information and strategies for supporting diverse learning and support the implementation of the Inclusive Education Policy.